 - i.
-Volunteer, Media and Vendor members.
-Volunteer, Media and Vendor members are those individuals who are required to obtain a Range Pass (i.e. USA Archery Membership, Background Screen and U.S. Center for SafeSport training) to gain access to the field of play at a USA Archery event or club activity. - ii.
 S3DA members.
-S3DA members are these individuals who have a current membership with Scholastic 3D Archery (S3DA) who have never been a member of USA Archery.
+S3DA members are these individuals who have a current membership with Scholastic 3D Archery (S3DA) who have never been a member of USAA.
+This annual membership will be free and non-renewable. - ii.
+OAS members.
+OAS members are these individuals who are currently participating in the Olympic Archery in the Schools Program (OAS) who have never been a member of USAA.
 This annual membership will be free and non-renewable. - iii.
-OAS members.
-OAS members are these individuals who are currently participating in the Olympic Archery in the Schools Program (OAS) who have never been a member of USA Archery.
+NASP members.
+NASP members are these individuals who are currently participating in the National Archery in the Schools Program (NASP) who have never been a member of USAA.
 This annual membership will be free and non-renewable. - iv.
-NASP members.
-NASP members are these individuals who are currently participating in the National Archery in the Schools Program (NASP) who have never been a member of USA Archery.
-This annual membership will be free and nonrenewable. - 7.
+Varsity Archery Program members.
+Varsity Archery Program members are these individuals who are currently participating in the Varsity Archery Program who have never been a member of USAA.
+This annual membership will be free and non-renewable. - v.
+Explore Archery members.
+Explore Archery members are these individuals who are currently participating in the Explore Archery Program who have never been a member of USAA.
+This annual membership will be free and non-renewable. - vi.
+Promotional members.
+Promotional members are these individuals who are former members of USAA (all access, recreational and partner members only).
+Eligible members must be lapsed for a minimum of 30 days and will be assigned this membership at USAA's discretion.
+This limited time membership will be free and non-renewable. - 7.
 Life members.
-Life members are those individuals who register as life members and who pay to USA Archery a life membership fee. - 8.
+Life members are those individuals who register as life members and who pay to USAA a life membership fee. - 8.
 Honorary members.
 Honorary membership, with exemption from regular dues, may be granted for exceptional merit or service, by the Board of Directors. - b.
-Organization Membership Categories - 1.
-Registered Clubs (JOAD, Adult and Collegiate).
-Registered clubs are those Archery clubs that register as clubs and which agree to conduct their programs in accordance with and agree to be bound by the rules and regulations of USA Archery. - 2.
+Organization Membership Categories -

+- 1. Registered Clubs (JOAD, Adult and Collegiate).
+Registered clubs are those Archery clubs that register as clubs and which agree to conduct their programs in accordance with and agree to be bound by the rules and regulations of USAA. - 2.
 Affiliated Organization members.
-Affiliated Organization members are those amateur sports organizations that register as affiliated organizations and which conduct, on a level of proficiency appropriate for the selection of amateur athletes to represent the United States in international amateur athlete competition, a national program or regular national amateur athletic competition in the sport of Archery which meets the following criteria:

-- (i) It qualifies under the Sports Act as an amateur sports organization; - (ii) It conducts national and international programs or competitions in archery and desires to obtain status as an Affiliated Organization member of USAA and is willing to assume the rights and responsibilities for its archery programs or competitions as may from time to time be prescribed by USAA; and - (iii) It agrees to comply with USAA Bylaws and with USAA's applicable rules and policies and agrees to adhere to the relevant requirements of the Sports Act.
+Affiliated Organization members are those amateur sports organizations that register as affiliated organizations and which conduct, on a level of proficiency appropriate for the selection of amateur athletes to represent the United States in international amateur athlete competition, a national program or regular national amateur athletic competition in the sport of Archery which meets the following criteria: - (i) It qualifies under the Sports Act as an amateur sport organization; - (ii) It conducts national and international programs or competitions in archery and desires to obtain status as an Affiliated Organization member of USAA and is willing to assume the rights and responsibilities for its archery programs or competitions as may from time to time be prescribed by USAA; and - (iii) It agrees to comply with USAA Bylaws and with USAA's applicable rules and policies and agrees to adhere to the relevant requirements of the Sports Act.